Welcome back to the series of the French Country Style Baby Shower.

 and was going to make at least one ruffled table covering for Lydia and Paisley.

-When I mentioned doing that to my mom, she pulled out this stunning set of ruffled draperies.
+she pulled out this stunning set of ruffled draperies.

 Artfully arranged baby shower food ideas